Haaris-Shaik/password-manager/README.md

 - Copy passwords to clipboard

 ## Usage
-To use this app in your local storage run the code below:
+To use this app in your local storage run the code below after downloading the files:
 ```
 npm i
 npm run dev